Self-isolated NFL players engage in group chats, workouts | Times Leader

 NFL free agency business has been one of the few things close to normal in the sports world in the wake of the coronavirus pandemic.

 Cornerback A.J.
-Bouye is one of the players facing the challenge of changing teams during this isolation period after being to Denver.
+Bouye is one of the players facing the challenge of changing teams during this isolation period after being traded by Jacksonville to Denver.
 The group chats that Tannehill and Kelly use to stay in touch aren’t easy for a player with new teammates.

 Taking care of his family is at the top of Bouye’s to-do list.
 His daughters are in a different state, and Bouye, who’s continuing to work out at his home gym in Atlanta, also focused is on his parents and other relatives.